jianlin-cheng/GenomeFlow/README.md

 ## Burrows-Wheeler Aligner (BWA) for 1D-Function
-The latest version of BWA should be installed from http://bio-bwa.sourceforge.net/
+The latest version of BWA should be installed from http://bio-bwa.sourceforge.net/.

 ## Bowtie2 for 1D-Function

 The latest version of Bowtie2 should be installed from  http://bowtie-bio.sourceforge.net/index.shtml

+## Samtools for 1D-Function

+The latest version of Bowtie2 should be installed Samtools (http://samtools.sourceforge.net/)

 --------------------------------------------------------------------